gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 Let's try it.

-You'll need code editing software for the next part of this tutorial. <a href="https://code.visualstudio.com/">VS Studio</a>  is a nice one.
+You'll need code editing software for the next part of this tutorial.
+[VS Code](https://code.visualstudio.com/) is a nice one.
 After downloading and opening a code editing software, open a folder on your computer called "tutorial-part-one."
 This folder was automatically created when you ran the previous terminal commands in the first part of this tutorial.

 Now that you've opened the "tutorial-part-one" folder in your code editing software, it's time to edit your website.
 In the code editing software, you'll need to find the 'src/pages/index.js' page.
 Once you find that, try changing "Hello world!" in the page component to "Hello Gatsby!".
 The text in your browser should change within a second.